Neurosis Vs. Psychosis: Comparing These Mental Health Symptoms

 • Disorganized thinking, speech, and behavior: Confused, unusual, and broken-up speech and thought patterns, as well as a lack of typical responses to external stimuli

 Psychosis can also involve symptoms like social withdrawal, difficulty connecting with others, and a lack of self-care.
 People experiencing a psychotic episode may not understand that they are experiencing a mental health emergency.
 For this reason, psychosis can be dangerous to oneself and others.
-Crisis support interventions are often recommended for treating active episode psychosis.
+Crisis support interventions are often recommended for treating an active episode of psychosis.

-Similarities in symptoms between neurosis and psychosis
+Similarities between neurosis and psychosis

 • Emotional disturbances